pyblosxom/pyblosxom/docs/plugins/tags.rst

 Summary
 =======

 This is a tags plugin.
-It uses PyBlosxom's command line abilities to split generation of tags index data from display of tags index data.
+It uses Pyblosxom's command line abilities to split generation of tags index data from display of tags index data.

 It creates a ``$(tagslist)`` variable for head and foot templates